Pension: Defined contribution plans

 A defined contribution (DC) plan, is a pension plan where employers set aside a certain proportion (i.e. contributions) of a worker's earnings (such as 5%) in an investment account, and the worker receives this savings and any accumulated investment earnings upon retirement.
 These contributions are paid into an individual account for each member.
 The contributions are invested, for example in the stock market, and the returns on the investment (which may be positive or negative) are credited to the individual's account.
-On retirement, the member's account is used to provide retirement benefits, sometimes through the purchase of an annuity which then provides a regular income.
 Defined contribution plans have become widespread all over the world in recent years, and are now the dominant form of plan in the private sector in many countries.
-For example, the number of defined benefit plans in the US has been steadily declining, as more and more employers see pension contributions as a large expense avoidable by disbanding the defined benefit plan and instead offering a defined contribution plan.
+For example, the number of defined benefit plans in the U.S. has been steadily declining, as more and more employers see pension contributions as a large expense avoidable by disbanding the defined benefit plan and instead offering a defined contribution plan.

 Money contributed can either be from employee salary deferral or from employer contributions.
 The portability of defined contribution pensions is legally no different from the portability of defined benefit plans.
 However, because of the cost of administration and ease of determining the plan sponsor's liability for defined contribution plans (you do not need to pay an actuary to calculate the lump sum equivalent that you do for defined benefit plans) in practice, defined contribution plans have become generally portable.

 In a defined contribution plan, investment risk and investment rewards are assumed by each individual/employee/retiree and not by the sponsor/employer, and these risks may be substantial.
 In addition, participants do not necessarily purchase annuities with their savings upon retirement, and bear the risk of outliving their assets.
 (In the United Kingdom, for instance, it is a legal requirement to use the bulk of the fund to purchase an annuity.)

 The "cost" of a defined contribution plan is readily calculated, but the benefit from a defined contribution plan depends upon the account balance at the time an employee is looking to use the assets.
 So, for this arrangement, the contribution is known but the benefit is unknown (until calculated).

 Despite the fact that the participant in a defined contribution plan typically has control over investment decisions, the plan sponsor retains a significant degree of fiduciary responsibility over investment of plan assets, including the selection of investment options and administrative providers.

-A defined contribution plan typically involves a number of service providers, including in many cases: